 Powell and her team have crafted what they call “personas” for a handful of underage girls, and each girl has an entire life and online presence curated into a believable story for when would-be abusers start asking questions about their lives.
 Powell’s team rents a house where each bedroom is decorated differently so the setting is right when she video chats with an adult who is attempting to contact a minor.
 Powell’s appearance is also altered.
 She utilizes wigs and makeup to disguise herself.
 Photos of Powell’s face for the various social media profiles are edited so she appears to be a young teen.

 The alleged predators aren’t the only ones with pseudonyms, and it takes extensive research to identify them

 Powell’s team works to identify the alleged predators so their identities can be turned over to law enforcement.
 Some of the alleged predators also create pseudonyms and personas so their actual identities can’t be traced.
 Others give hints about their identities when they talk about their careers and places they like to go.
 Powell’s team attempts to connect the dots to positively identify the alleged predators, and Powell attempts to get information by asking innocent questions while chatting with the men.

 Would-be predators have been arrested because of Powell’s work

 How do Powell and her team manage to make it all work?
-Watch Undercover Underage streaming now on discovery+ and airing each Thursday on Investigation Discovery beginning on February 24.
+Watch Undercover Underage streaming now on discovery+ and airing Mondays at 9/8c on ID.